 The outpatient Fellow attends the hospital's cardiology outpatient clinics, where he/she assists the consultants with seeing and assessing new patients, formulating treatment plans and reviewing old patients in the outpatient setting.
 He/she will discuss all patients with their cardiologist, who will always see the patients and their families personally before they leave the clinic.
-Letters to the referring practitioner and copies to other interested practitioners (including the family GP) will be dictated for all patients, using the format recommended by the department director.
+Letters to the referring practitioner and copies to other interested practitioners (including the family GP) will be written for all patients.

-The outpatient fellow is also responsible for the medical supervision of exercise tests and for triaging new referrals for the cardiology outpatient clinic on a daily basis, according to the standardized triage guidelines.
+The outpatient fellow is also responsible for the medical supervision of exercise tests and for triaging new referrals for the cardiology outpatient clinic on a daily basis, according to the standardised triage guidelines.